droidthings/IntrusionDetection/Documentation/Node-RED.md

 Combine all all the sensor reading as key/value object so that we can insert the data directly to InfluxDB.
 The beauty of the InfluxDB is that it will automatically create columns according to the keys from the join node.
 ![nr-8]

+### InfluxDB Node
+There are many nodes which doesn't exist on the default Node pallette and InfluxDB node one among them.
+Goto _Settings_ from _menu_ icon from top right, Select _pallette_, Click _install_  search for _node-red-contrib-influxdb_ and install them.

+![nr-9]

+#### configuration
+After we run the _influxd.exe_ we can connect this node to our database.

+![nr-10]
+![nr-11]

+Measurement (Table name) can be mentioned in the configuration pallette as well
+![nr-12]

+Debug console on the right side enables to see all the debug messages/payloads

 ----